 This fee contributes to programming, workshops, peer to peer support services and resources to improve academic success.

 Conestoga Students Inc (CSI) believes in working collaboratively with Conestoga administration, post-secondary education (PSE) stakeholders and government to improve the college experience.
 We are the advocating voice on behalf of Conestoga college students in partnership with student leaders on all levels of government.
 This fee ensures that the CSI Board of Directors actively advocates and represents the students of Conestoga's best interests.

 - Student advocacy and representation for all levels of government

 - Membership fee to provincial and federal advocacy organizations

 CSI EVENTS FEE

 Conestoga Students Inc. (CSI) provides events, activities and lounge spaces that provide opportunities for students to network and engage with other students.
-Recreational programing that provides meaningful opportunities for relationship building is an integral component to ensure a student has a successful academic career and helps to create community and connection among students.
+Recreational programming that provides meaningful opportunities for relationship building is an integral component to ensure a student has a successful academic career and helps to create community and connection among students.
 Events and activities are held throughout the year at all campuses.
 This fee provides many exciting and entertaining opportunities to get involved on campus as follows;

 - Free Food

 - Trivia Contests